Sri Lankan place name etymology: Big towns

 Archaeologist Paranavithana suggests that the original name was Javapatuna, where 'Java' alludes to the presence of Javaka people.
 The Portuguese historian De Queyroz refers to it at 'Jafanapataõ', which he says is said by some to be a corrupted form of 'Jafana-en-Putalam', or "Town of the Lord Jafana", and by others to be derived from 'Jafana-Patanaõture' meaning "long harbour".

-Akkaraipattumeaning - Ten Cities after the River.
+Akkaraipattu meaning - Ten Cities after the River.